arizuk/atcoder-cli/README.md

 # atcoder-cli
-atcoder-cli is a my utility tool to support daily practice in the atcoder.
+atcoder-cli is a my utility tool to support daily practice in atcoder.

 # Usage
 <!-- usage -->